One of the biggest challenges of being a VA is staying organized!

-For example, if scheduling a discovery call is a step in your pre-client process, a scheduling tool like Acuity will eliminate back and forth emails between you and your client.
+For example, if scheduling a discovery call is a step in your pre-client process, a scheduling tool like Calendly or Acuity will eliminate back and forth emails between you and your client.
 They will help you automate your process and reduce the work you need to do to get a call scheduled.

 4) Use a Project management tool

-Keep your client tasks organized in a project management system like Teamwork Projects, Asana, ClickUp, or Trello.
-You can create templates of recurring tasks that you do in your business and keep track of client project due dates, etc. Some systems will also send you reminder emails of what’s due.
+Keep your client tasks organized in a project management tool like Teamwork Projects, Asana, ClickUp, or Trello.
+You can create templates of recurring tasks that you do in your business and keep track of client project due dates.
+Some tools will also send you reminder emails of what’s due.

 5) Be mindful of your time

 One of the biggest perks of being a VA is flexible hours.
 You get to set your own schedule and work whenever you want!

-The other side of that coin is that you have to make time to do your client’s work and other business and personal to-do’s.
+The other side of that coin is that you have to make time to do your client work and other business and personal to-do’s.
 If you’re not careful, your time can get away from you quickly!